 The Walsh Protocol is used to treat different conditions.
-According to the theory, anxiety, depression, schizophrenia, ADD, and behavior issues have different subtypes.
+According to the theory, anxiety, depression, schizophrenia, ADD, and behavior issues have different physiologic subtypes.
+Knowing the subtype is important for understanding how to treat the condition.
 A particular diagnosis stems from a different biochemical issue.
-Each subtype has a different biochemical signature and sometimes different symptoms.
+Each one has a different biochemical signature and sometimes different symptoms.
 To effectively treat your condition, knowing the subtype is crucial.
 This series explores each of the different subtypes.
 We want to understand how to identify, test for, and treat based on your subtype.
 The five major subtypes are:

 As you can see from the list, one of the subtypes is pyrrole disorder or pyroluria.
 What is pyroluria?
 What symptoms does it create?
 What causes pyroluria?
 How do we determine if someone has it?
 And finally, how does one treat it?